 Active business income (operating income) and passive investment income (interest, rent, portfolio dividends) are taxed differently at the corporate level.
 Investment income is subject to a high refundable tax rate (~50% in Alberta) that is partially refunded when dividends are paid.
 Excess passive income above $50,000/year also reduces a corporation's small business limit — proper planning around investment income is essential for owner-managers.

-The taxable income formula in Canada is: Total Income minus Allowable Deductions equals Net Income (Line 23600), then Net Income minus Further Deductions equals Taxable Income (Line 26000).
-Allowable deductions include RRSP contributions, union dues, childcare expenses, and eligible business expenses.
-The taxable income formula is applied consistently for all individuals filing a T1 return, with federal and provincial tax rates then applied to the resulting taxable income figure.
+The taxable income formula is: Total Income minus Allowable Deductions equals Net Income (Line 23600), then Net Income minus Further Deductions equals Taxable Income (Line 26000).
+Start by adding up all income sources — employment, self-employment, investments, rental, and pensions — then subtract eligible deductions such as RRSP contributions, union dues, childcare expenses, moving expenses, and business or employment expenses.
+Federal and provincial tax rates are then applied to the resulting taxable income figure.
+The bigger the gap between your gross income and taxable income, the more tax your deductions have saved you.

-What counts as taxable income in Canada includes employment income (salary, wages, bonuses, and taxable benefits shown on a T4), self-employment and business income, rental income net of expenses, interest income, eligible and non-eligible dividends, 50% of capital gains, RRSP and RRIF withdrawals, CPP and OAS benefits, employment insurance, and most pension income.
-Amounts that do not count as taxable income include TFSA withdrawals, the non-taxable half of capital gains, principal residence exemption proceeds, most gifts and inheritances, and Canada Child Benefit payments.
+Taxable income includes employment income (salary, wages, bonuses, and taxable benefits shown on a T4), self-employment and business income, rental income net of expenses, interest income, eligible and non-eligible dividends, 50% of capital gains, RRSP and RRIF withdrawals, CPP and OAS benefits, employment insurance, and most pension income.
+It does not include TFSA withdrawals, the non-taxable half of capital gains, principal residence exemption proceeds, most gifts and inheritances, and Canada Child Benefit payments.

 No. TFSA withdrawals are completely tax-free and are not included in taxable income or even net income.
 This is one of the key advantages of the TFSA — unlike RRSP withdrawals, which are fully taxable, TFSA withdrawals have no effect on your tax return, your eligibility for income-tested benefits, or OAS clawback calculations.